xframes-project/xframes-website/docs/intro.md

 # What is XFrames?

-Imagine the flexibility and ease of React, without the web’s typical overhead.
-This library is built for developers who want the freedom to create high-performance native desktop applications using JavaScript, but without the resource-intensive DOM, CSS, or Electron.
-You’ll be working closer to the metal with OpenGL and GLFW3 (or WebAssembly and WebGPU on the browser), giving you unparalleled control over performance and memory usage.
+XFrames is a high-performance framework for building native desktop applications with minimal overhead.
+Designed for developers who want to leverage the power of languages like JavaScript, Python, Lua, OCaml, and more, XFrames allows you to create applications without the usual resource-intensive web technologies like DOM, CSS, or Electron.
+By utilizing OpenGL and GLFW3 on native platforms or WebAssembly and WebGPU in the browser, XFrames provides fine-grained control over performance and memory usage.

 ## Getting Started